 Infertility Ethics Symposium for Pastors, Seminarians, Commissioned Ministers and Parish Nurses

-The Lutheran Church—Missouri Synod Life Ministry and the Concordia Seminary Life Team are starting the conversation about the weighty issue of infertility ethics at a free, one-day symposium to be held Nov.
-8, 2014 at Concordia Seminary, St. Louis.
-Save the date on your calendar and plan to attend this important symposium.
+The Lutheran Church—Missouri Synod Life Ministry and the Concordia Seminary Life Team started the conversation about the weighty issue of infertility ethics at a one-day symposium that was held on Nov.
+8, 2014, at Concordia Seminary, St. Louis.
+Papers from this symposium will be added as they become available.

 NEW RESOURCE AVAILABLE

 from the LCMS Sanctity of Life Committee!

 A Guide for Laity and Their Pastors - By John T. PlessAbout the booklet:

 Family members who must make end of life care decisions for their loved ones are faced with many questions and struggles.
 In Mercy at Life’s End: A Guide for Laity and Their Pastors, Rev. John T. Pless addresses those questions and provides comfort to those making difficult decisions.